-Nature at The Confluence (NATC), is a destination, nature-based, public open space dedicated to making City Center’s historic confluence of the Rock River and Turtle Creek a place of gathering, exploration, recreation, learning, and inspiration for people for all ages and abilities.
+Nature at The Confluence (NATC) is a destination, nature-based, public open space dedicated to making City Center’s historic confluence of the Rock River and Turtle Creek a place of gathering, exploration, recreation, learning, and inspiration.
+The center offers several nature-themed, fun-filled activities for people of all ages and abilities.

-Located halfway along the newly designated national Rock River Trail, this land has been used and explored by humans for more than 13,000 years.
-Ancient hunters, native American mound-builders, French fur traders and today’s river explorers have all traversed the waters and lands of this area.
+This urban environment center sits amid 10 acres of restored prairie area.
+Located halfway along the newly designated national Rock River Trail, the land has been used and explored by humans for more than 13,000 years.
+Ancient hunters, native American mound-builders, French fur traders, and today’s river explorers have all traversed the waters and lands of this area.
 This history of the space along the banks of the Turtle Creek and Rock River make the Confluence an appropriate site to tell a very important story about urban ecology.
-It has the potential to serve as a wonderful outdoor recreation and adventures for area families and students.